Alginic acid: Production

-The manufacturing process used to extract sodium alginates from brown seaweed fall into two categories: 1) calcium alginate method and, 2) alginic acid method.
+The manufacturing process used to extract sodium alginates from brown seaweed fall into two categories: 1) calcium alginate method where the brown seaweed is first treated with calcium chloride to form a calcium alginate intermediate before washing with hydrochloric acid, and, 2) alginic acid method where there is no calcium alginate intermediate and the brown seaweed is treated only with the hydrochloric acid to extract sodium alginate.

 Chemically the process is simple, but difficulties arise from the physical separations required between the slimy residues from viscous solutions and the separation of gelatinous precipitates that hold large amounts of liquid within their structure, so they resist filtration and centrifugation.
+The conventional process involves large amounts of reagents and solvents, as well as time-consuming steps.
+Simpler and newer techniques, such as microwave-assisted extraction, ultrasound, high pressure, pressurized fluid extraction, and enzyme-assisted extraction, are the subject of research.